 Any renovation, addition, construction, or placement of the housing unit must be in accordance with a bylaw of a local government with jurisdiction over the property or a British Columbia Building Code established under the Building Act.

-If there is a substantial renovation of a housing unit, the property will be exempt from the BC home flipping tax.
+If there is a substantial renovation of a housing unit, the residential property that is a taxable property will be exempt from the BC home flipping tax.
+Find out what is considered a substantial renovation for the purposes of the BC home flipping tax exemption.

-Example 2: Mike bought an older house, painted the interior walls, added a patio and replaced the bedroom carpets.
-Mike sold the house after 14 months.
+Example 1: Mike acquired an older house, painted the interior walls, added a patio and replaced the bedroom carpets.
+Mike disposed of the house after 14 months.
 As this was not a substantial renovation, Mike will have to pay the BC home flipping tax.

-Example 3: Karen and Chad bought a smaller older home.
+Example 2: Karen and Chad acquired a smaller older home.
 As part of the renovation, they added an upper floor and an addition to the home that more than doubled the habitable area of the home.
-Karen and Chad sold the home after 11 months.
+Karen and Chad disposed of the home after 11 months.
 As they increased the habitable area of the home by more than 100 percent, they will not have to pay the BC home flipping tax.

-If a housing unit is demolished and a new housing unit is constructed or placed on that property, the property will be exempt.
+If a housing unit is demolished and a new housing unit is constructed or placed on that taxable property, the taxable property will be exempt.

-Example 1: Hana and Arjun bought a small rundown housing unit.
+Example 1: Hana and Arjun acquired a small rundown housing unit.
 They decided to tear it down and build a new larger housing unit.
-Once the housing unit was completed, they sold it shortly after.
+Once the housing unit was completed, they disposed of the taxable property shortly after.
 Hana and Arjun are exempt from the BC home flipping tax.

-Example 2: Eric bought a house with an unfinished basement and turned it into a separate basement suite.
-Eric then sold the property after owning it for 20 months.
+Example 2: Eric acquired a house with an unfinished basement and turned it into a separate basement suite.
+Eric then disposed of the taxable property after owning it for 20 months.
 Since an additional housing unit was added Eric is exempt from BC home flipping tax.

-Example 3: Karina and Bowen bought a large property and decided to add a secondary housing unit on the property, about half a hectare away from the main housing unit.
-Karina and Bowen then sold the property with the second housing unit.
+Example 3: Karina and Bowen acquired a large taxable property and decided to add a secondary housing unit on the taxable property, about half a hectare away from the main housing unit.
+Karina and Bowen then disposed of the taxable property with the second housing unit.
 They are exempt from the BC home flipping tax.